House of George Sand: Present Condition

 After her death in 1876, the home passed to her son, Maurice.
 The house remained in the family until the death of Maurice's eldest daughter, Aurore (1866–1961).
 It was then bought by the French Government.
 In 1952, it was classified as a National Historical Monument of France, and it was opened to the public in 1961 as the Maison de George Sand à Nohant.
 Today, it is a museum dedicated to the author, her work, and her legacy.

+The site is also of interest for its links to Chopin and there is a display about Nohant at the Chopin museum in Warsaw.